DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 1. Create a DataSunrise Instance: Launch a new instance for ScyllaDB auditing through the DataSunrise management interface.

-3. View Audit Results: Access the detailed audit logs through the DataSunrise page.
-You can search and filter results based on the event type, user, timestamp, and other criteria.
+1. View Audit Results: Access the detailed audit logs through the DataSunrise page.

 Benefits of Using DataSunrise for ScyllaDB Auditing

-• Centralized Control: DataSunrise enables centralized management of auditing rules across multiple ScyllaDB instances, making it easier to enforce uniform security policies.
+• Centralized Control: DataSunrise enables centralized management of auditing rules across multiple ScyllaDB instances.

-• Advanced Features: Beyond simple auditing, DataSunrise offers features like real-time alerts, compliance reporting, and data masking, providing a robust security layer.
+• Advanced Features: Includes real-time alerts, compliance reporting, and data masking.

 • Ease of Use: The intuitive interface and detailed reports allow administrators to quickly identify and respond to suspicious activities.